NuclearPowered/docs.reactor.gg/docs/basic/bepinex_guide.md

 ## Best Practices

-Here is an example BasePlugin class:
+Here is an example BasePlugin class.
+Note how it does not (ab)use static variables everywhere, and calls `Harmony.PatchAll()` after it has been created with a user defined `Id = gg.reactor.Example`.
 ```java
 using BepInEx;
 using BepInEx.Configuration;